 |Dyson V7 Trigger||Handheld||1.4kg||Bagless||View Price|

 How to Choose a Vacuum Costing Less than £200

 - Type.
 The type of vacuum you want to buy is probably the most important decision.
-Uprights are popular in the UK, and the best models can quickly clean large areas of floor.
-Cylinder models are also common, and often have a large dust capacity.
-While these are the two most common options, handheld and cordless models can provide greater convenience at the expense of suction power and requiring a battery.
+Upright vacuum cleaners are popular in the UK, and the best models can quickly clean large areas of floor.
+Cylinder vacuum cleaners are also common, and often have a large dust capacity.
+While these are the two most common options, handheld and cordless vacuum cleaners can provide greater convenience at the expense of suction power and requiring a battery.

 - Suction Power.
 The more suction power a vacuum has, the more dust, dirt and other particles it can get out of carpets.
 While suction power shouldn’t be an issue for a vacuum in the £100-£200 price range, it’s important to read reviews to find out how a model performs.

 - Bagless or Bagged.
 While many people prefer bagless models, especially as you don’t need to spend money buying new bags, they are usually less suitable for people with allergies.

 - Tools.
 All vacuums should come with a crevice tool and dusting brush.
 Mini motorised tools are useful for cleaning stairs, but they aren’t always available on vacuums under £200.
 If the vacuum doesn’t have a mini turbo tool, an upholstery nozzle is an important alternative.

 These are four of the most important considerations – but they are far from the only factors when choosing.
 Other things to think about include the filtration system (including whether the vacuum has HEPA filters,) dust capacity and weight.